howard8888/workspace/README.md

 **Runner, menus, and CLI:**

 You can explore the graph via an interactive menu.
 Relevant items:

-* Display snapshot (prints bindings, edges, drives, optionally exports an interactive graph).
+* Display snapshot (prints bindings, edges, drives, ctx, and eligible policies; optionally export an interactive graph).
+* Inspect binding details (menu **20**) — given a binding id (or `ALL`), shows its tags, meta, a short Provenance: summary (`meta.policy/created_by/boot/ticks/epoch`), any attached engrams, and both outgoing and incoming edges with degree counts.
-* Add predicate (creates a node with a `pred:*` tag, you can attach it to NOW or LATEST to auto‑link chronology).
+* Add predicate (creates a node with a `pred:*` tag, you can attach it to NOW or LATEST to auto-link chronology).
 * Connect two bindings (adds a directed edge, the UI warns if the same labeled edge already exists).
 * Plan from NOW to a predicate (prints ids and a pretty path).

-Design decision (ADR-0004 folded in): The runner offers a quick‑exit `--plan <token>` flag when you only need to compute a plan once and exit.
+Design decision (folded in): The runner offers a quick‑exit `--plan <token>` flag when you only need to compute a plan once and exit.
 The menu shows a short “drives” view because drives are central to policy triggers.

-Design decision (ADR-0007 folded in): Attachment semantics are explicit and lowercase: `attach="now"`, `attach="latest"`, or `"none"`.
+Design decision (folded in): Attachment semantics are explicit and lowercase: `attach="now"`, `attach="latest"`, or `"none"`.
 This removes ambiguity when auto‑wiring the newest binding into the episode chain.

 ***Q&A to help you learn this section***